|

 Coal Chamber, Sepultura and Nashville Pussy (among others),

-its a safe bet that the mosh pit will be erupting
+it’s a safe bet that the mosh pit will be erupting

 with Old Faithful regularity and the medical tent will see